bigbigmdm/IMSProg/README.md

 - The `Auto' button is used to perform erase, write and verify operations in sequence.
 If one of these operations is not needed, you can uncheck the checkbox for that operation.

 - The ![Stop](img/stop64.png) or `<Ctrl+I>` key is used to force interruption of chip read/write/erase/verify operations.

+- The `i` key show the connection chip to CH341a device image form.

 ### File operations
 - The ![Save](img/save64.png) or `<Ctrl+S>` button is used to save the computer buffer to a file.